 After high-potential candidates assume a manager role, their development should continue to expand beyond the basic model to a more sophisticated development process that ensures they start the management role with all the tools and resources needed to develop an engaged group of direct reports.

-An initial employee engagement model should include the following key components:
+An initial employee engagement model should:

 - Emphasize job importance.
 Employees should understand the big picture, including how they affect the results of the organization.
 Managers can play a crucial role in helping employees understand how important their jobs truly are to the team, the organization, and their personal satisfaction.

 - Ensure employee communication.
 Today’s workforce demands dialogue with management.
 Managers need to provide regular opportunities for employees to voice their perspectives.
 Managers who lead teams of employees with high engagement have implemented processes and systems for routinely communicating with employees.
-Activities that take busy managers away from their direct reports cause a decrease in engagement.
+Activities that take busy managers away from their employees cause a decrease in engagement.

 - Develop employees.
 An engaged workforce is a learning workforce.
 Engaged employees evolve and develop new ways to accomplish tasks and goals.
 Managers drive this evolution by providing new challenges and developing employees to achieve them.
 Research confirms that one of the best retention strategies managers can employ is to provide effective development to top performers.